1.1 From 2015 to 2025

 Summary: Azam Shagagi (NASA, CNN) and Jack Huang (UN) joined the team.
 Clients like Japanese Airlines and Foxconn used Platinum Engineering’s blockchain consulting.
 Rising cryptocurrency interest boosted the company’s blockchain development and enterprise consulting expertise.

 TL;DR: Azam Shaghaghi (NASA, CNN Journalist) and Jack Huang (United Nations) joined the team.
-The company deepened its focus on blockchain solutions, attracting major clients like Japan Airlines and Foxconn.
-These giants relied on Platinum Engineering’s consulting for years to explore blockchain integration into their operations.
-Amid growing interest in cryptocurrencies and blockchain, the company expanded its capabilities in enterprise consulting and solution development.
+The company expanded its focus on blockchain solutions, attracting major clients like Japan Airlines and Foxconn.
+These companies used Platinum Engineering’s consulting to integrate blockchain technology into their operations, with a particular emphasis on data security and legacy preservation.
+Amid the rising popularity of cryptocurrencies and blockchain, the company honed its expertise in enterprise-level solutions, helping clients explore decentralized, autonomous systems that preserve both data integrity and human knowledge for digital immortality.

-TL;DR:Mark Davis joined the team.
-The company’s staff reached around 140 people.
-With the rising popularity of cryptocurrencies and the ICO (Initial Coin Offering) / IDO / IEO boom, Platinum Engineering began working with middle-class clients, mid-sized enterprises, and startups.
+TL;DR: Mark Davis joined the team.
+The company’s staff reached 140 employees.
+With the rise in popularity of cryptocurrencies and the ICO (Initial Coin Offering) / IDO / IEO boom, Platinum Engineering began collaborating with middle-class clients, mid-sized enterprises, and startups.
+During this period, the company provided over 350 clients with guidance on blockchain technology development, tokenomics, token listings, and post-listing market-making, while integrating long-term legacy-preserving solutions.
+The company worked closely with clients to create sustainable, decentralized financial models designed to preserve digital knowledge and ensure continuity.

 1.1.4.
 2019

-Summary: Despite the crypto winter, Platinum Engineering launched a web3 VC fund for early-stage crypto projects and an incubator for talented crypto developers.
-The company transformed into a VC+Incubator, optimizing its budget and reducing staff to 100 employees
+Summary: Despite the crypto winter, Platinum Engineering launched a Web3 VC fund for early-stage crypto projects and an incubator for talented crypto developers.
+The company transformed into a VC+Incubator, optimizing its budget and reducing staff to 100 employees.

-A VC fund for early-stage investments in crypto projects.
+• A VC fund for early-stage investments in crypto projects.

-An incubator to nurture and develop talented crypto builders.
+• An incubator to nurture and develop talented crypto builders.

 1.1.5.
 2020